michael34435/docker-foswiki/README-CAPROVER.md

 # Congratulations

-You know have a running foswiki and solr container, and need to finalize some settings to ensure your work is complete.
+You now have a running foswiki and solr container, and need to finalize some settings to ensure your work is complete.

 ## Necessary CapRover Changes